-Resolution Foundation Principal Economist Sophie Hale at a 2022 Economy 2030 event high-profile events and writing for national media - and, with the right support, taking on new responsibilities and projects each year.
+Resolution Foundation Principal Economist Sophie Hale at an Economy 2030 event in 2022 high-profile events and writing for national media - and, with the right support, taking on new responsibilities and projects each year.
 We invest in training, including offering support with formal qualifications, and ensure there are clear progression opportunities for all of our team.